 Where do I put media files that I want to add to a form?

-- On the form’s Settings page in your Ona account, select Forms media files;
+- On the form’s Settings page in your Ona Data account, select Forms media files;

 - Then, click on Select file to upload button to upload your media file;

-The media file names that you upload to the form on Ona must match exactly the media file name specified in the media column in your XLSForm.
+The media file names that you upload to the form on Ona Data must match the media file name specified in the media column in your XLSForm exactly.
 Spelling and punctuation are important!
 For example, if your media file is named as blackbird.png, then you cannot reference it as Blackbird.png or blackbirdpng in your XLSForm.